 In summer 1866, Johnson railed against congressmen as “traitors… trying to break up the Government”.
 Convinced Democrats would sweep the 1866 midterm elections and that a new Democratic Congress would endorse his own policies, he urged southern whites to ignore Republicans’ reconstruction plan.

 In Memphis and New Orleans, white southerners rioted, killing or wounding more than 100 African-Americans and destroying hundreds of thousands of dollars worth of property.
-Aghast at the South’s continuing rebellion, northerners repudiated Johnson and gave Republicans a two-thirds majority
+Aghast at the South’s continuing rebellion, northerners repudiated Johnson and gave Republicans a two-thirds majority in Congress.

 Since southern whites had ignored the Fourteenth Amendment, congressmen passed the landmark Military Reconstruction Act in March 1867.
 This law divided the ten unreconstructed southern states into five military districts and required southern states to rewrite their constitutions.
 In a revolutionary change to American government, it permitted black men to vote for the delegates to those constitutional conventions.
 When southern whites opted for military occupation rather than registering black voters, Congress put the military in charge of the process.